njit-prof-bill/git-exercise/README.md

 # Git and GitHub Excercise
 This is a simple exercise to get familiar with using Git and GitHub.
 Students will collaborate to create a "Class Roster" where each person contributes their personal information.
 This will demonstrate branching, cloning, creating a PR, reviewing, and merging.

+This assignment is due Sunday 9/10 at midnight.

 ### Tools Required
 - A computer with Git installed.
 - A GitHub account.